How to Create a Buyer Persona: A Step-by-Step Guide (+ Free Templates)

 Also known as a customer persona, audience persona, or marketing persona, this tool is crafted from research and data about real customers and helps you better understand and relate to your potential customers’ needs, behaviors, and preferences.

 You may have more than one buyer persona.
-That’s perfectly okay!
-Sometimes your product or service is a good fit for several different “types” of people, so you’ll need to create a buyer persona for each.
+In fact, you probably should.
+Most products and services are a good fit for several different “types” of people, so you’ll need to create a buyer persona for each.

 That way, when you write any blog post, email, or sales pitch (or even create a new product), you’ll know precisely which buyer persona(s) you are targeting.
 And in turn, you’ll enjoy much higher conversion rates.